 who are independent, including the chair, as defined in the Danish Corporate Governance Recommendations and one member, the employee non-independent.
-According to the Danish Corporate Governance Corporate Governance Recommendations a majority of the members of a Development Committee adheres to the Danish Corporate Governance The Research & Development Committee conducted five meetings in 2019.
+According to the Danish Corporate Governance Corporate Governance Recommendations a majority of the members of a Development Committee adheres to the Danish Corporate Governance The Research & Development Committee conducted six meetings in 2019.
 All Research & Development Committee members attended all committee meetings within the member’s term in 2019.
-Please refer to the Annual Report on pp. 50-51 for a detailed attendance overview.
-Research & Development
+Please refer to the Annual Report 2019 on p.
+39 for a detailed attendance Research & Development